8 steps to designing the perfect logo

 - And, actually, what you are looking at is an RGB version for computer screens.

 TESTIMONIAL: The logo you designed is just what I needed just when I needed it.
-Thanks for being so willing to work many changes.
+Thanks for being so willing to work on many changes.
 I’m very pleased with the end product.

 A good logo looks good at any size

-So, I designed a “simple” looking logo that can be placed on all kinds of media and is attractive and legible from business card to billboard size, especially on the side of his mobile bicycle store and repair shop.
+So, I designed a “simple” looking logo that can be placed on all kinds of media and is attractive and legible from business cards to billboard size, especially on the side of his mobile bicycle store and repair shop.
 It’s also designed so that the colors of the different elements can be changed easily to attract more attention depending on where the logo is printed.

 Knowing what works and what doesn’t work.

 In short, this comes down to experience.
 Will that beautiful idea function in the real world?
 Will the details print at a small size?
 Will a customer recognize your business from a distance?
 Will the colors fade in the sunlight?
-Is it possible to manufacture an affordable sign for my logo.
+Is it possible to manufacture an affordable sign for my logo?

 Often finding a solution means discovering what doesn’t work.
 And that means doing your homework on comparative and competitive brands.
 And lots of rough drafts.
 Logos can be subjective, so the more possibilities you eliminate, the better.
-And logos can be very technical with considerations like color, size, file formats.
+And logos can be very technical with considerations like color, size, and file formats.
 It’s not like an illustration that is designed only to look good in print or a photograph that only looks good on a luminescent screen.

 This Macy’s breast cancer awareness logo was a big win for me.
 It even got put into the Macy’s Day Parade on signs, T-shirts and thousands of balloons.
 They used it for years.
 Admittedly, it is a bit too fancy.
 The delicate lines were difficult to print.
 We made a version with thicker lines, but it lost something in the process.
 Now it has been replaced with the much more successful pink ribbon.
 Interestingly, no one owns this idea, so every company is free to make their own pink ribbon.